Anyone aiming to better understand the long and complex history of the French capital would do well to pay a visit to the Musée Carnavalet in Paris.

 The courtyard is adorned with a grandiose statue of King Louis XIV, also known as the “Sun King”.

-In 2019, the museum closed for renovations that were expected to take up to a year to complete.
-These are primarily designed to make the exhibit displays more coherent and accessible, including for non-French speaking visitors.
+In 2019, the museum closed for renovations, before finally re-opening to the public in late May 2021.
+The renovations, conceived and carried out by Snøhetta and Chatillon Architectes, were primarily designed to make the exhibit displays more coherent and accessible, including for non-French speaking visitors.

 I welcome this move on the part of the city and the curators.
 The Carnavalet is simply one of my favorite museums in Paris, but I’ve long regretted that the exhibit isn’t easier to understand for those with limited or nonexistent French.

-In addition to updating the displays, architects are working to restore the eye-catching facades of the Hôtel Le Peletier and Hôtel Carnavalet.
-They’re also rerouting visitors’ pathway through the lush gardens and to the entrance hall.
+In addition to updating the displays, architects also worked to restore the eye-catching facades of the Hôtel Le Peletier and Hôtel Carnavalet.
+They’ve rerouting visitors’ pathway through the lush gardens and to the entrance hall, and have also (cheeringly) made almost the entire museum accessible to visitors with wheelchairs.

-I’m excited to see how these improvement efforts will make the experience at this wonderful museum even more worth recommending.
-Expect an update on the re-opening sometime later this year.
+I’m excited to see firsthand how these improvement efforts will make the experience at this wonderful museum even more worth recommending.

 Getting There & Practical Info